wdi-sg/halal-corner-erd/README.md

 At 6pm each day, the store has to be able to tell that their Ingredients are still sufficient for the food making until the next 6pm.

 #### further
 And we want to know when to order the ingredients again.

 #### further

+Write seed data and queries for:

+- Number of Customers who like prata and ayam penyet
+- Number of Customers who changed from always getting prata to getting ayam penyet
+- Which is the most popular food?
+- What are the rankings of the top 10 food?
+- What is the profit for this month?

+#### further